Our boarding house is newly renovated with lovely modern furniture and contemporary syling. Rooms are spacious and comfortable.

 Going off school premises

 On a Friday night boarders are permitted to go into the town until 6.00 pm, however, they must sign in and out and are not allowed to go alone.
-The town is only a short 5 minute walk from the school, with a number of large stores: Marks and Spencer and Tesco for example.
 Saturday’s often consist of sports or other activities in the morning and then boarders are free to go into town, or to go on an organised trip out, for example to Street (a bigger shopping centre), the cinema, Bristol or Bath (large nearby cities) and cultural and historical places of interest.
-On Sunday’s there is also usually free time to go into town, followed by lunch, prep, a compulsory hour of games (to help all the children bond with each other) and evening church every other week.
+On Sunday’s there is also usually free time, followed by lunch, prep, a compulsory hour of games (to help all the children bond with each other) and evening church every other week.